adbecker/tsiR/README.md

 ## tsiR
-## an R package for fitting TSIR models (will put on CRAN soon)
+## an R package for fitting TSIR models

 ### Version
 0.0.1.0

 ### Installation

-You can currently install **tsiR** via devtools which will install all dependencies, except rjags which must be install manually.
+You can currently install **tsiR** via devtools (will soon be put on CRAN) which will install all dependencies, except rjags which must be install manually.
 ```sh
 require(devtools)
 install_github('adbecker/tsiR')